 Lord Hemphill is a director of Waverton Investment Management Limited.
 He has worked in the investment management business for over 35 years, having been a director at Morgan Grenfell, Deutsche Asset Management and Spencer House Capital Management.
 He is currently a member of the Legal Education Foundation’s investment committee, and a trustee of the Dulverton Trust and Highclere Castle.
-Lord Hemphill chairs the investment sub-committee.
+He became Chairman of UCLH Charity in October 2020.

 Nigel is a non-executive Director of Syncona Ltd and Chairman of Syncona Investment Management Limited.
 He is also Chairman of Oxford University Innovation, the technology transfer group for Oxford University, Chairman of the Oxford Academic Health Science Network, an entity established by the NHS England to align the interests of patients in its region with academia, industry and the healthcare system, and Chairman of Deltex Medical plc, an AIM listed medical device company.
 He was Chairman of Laird plc for 14 years and Oxford Instruments plc for 16 years.
 He has a degree in engineering from Cambridge University and is a Fellow of the Institute of Chartered Accountants and of the Institute of Engineering and Technology.